luxonis/depthai-hardware/BW0253_R0M0E0_RPIHQ_ADAPTER/README.md

 # Overview

 This repository contains open hardware designed by Luxonis.
-The BW0253_R0M0E0 is an adapter board to allow the [Raspberry Pi HQ camera](https://www.raspberrypi.org/products/raspberry-pi-high-quality-camera/) to physically interface to the DepthAI RGB camera port.
+The BW0253_R0M0E0 is an adapter board to allow the [Raspberry Pi HQ camera](https://www.raspberrypi.org/products/raspberry-pi-high-quality-camera/) to physically interface to the DepthAI RGB camera port on the [BW1098FFC](https://github.com/luxonis/depthai-hardware/tree/master/BW1098FFC_DepthAI_USB3).

 ## Repository structure:
 * `PCB` contains the packaged Altium project files